 Cuneiform Tablet

 Emerging from the Sumerian civilization, cuneiform script is the earliest known writing system in the world.
-Cuneiform (from the Latin cuneus, meaning "wedge") was written on clay tablets by using a reed stylus to create wedge-shaped impressions.
-Azusa Pacific University's Special Collections contains one literary cuneiform clay tablet, in the Sumerian language, from the Isen-Larsa Period, dated 1950-1750 B.C.
+Cuneiform (from the Latin cuneus, meaning “wedge”) was written on clay tablets by using a reed stylus to create wedge-shaped impressions.
+Azusa Pacific’s Special Collections contains one literary cuneiform clay tablet, in the Sumerian language, from the Isin-Larsa Period, dated 1950-1750 B.C.
 Considered large, it measures 108x80x34 mm.
-The tablet has been cataloged into UCLA's Cuneiform Digital Library Initiative, and has been photographed by USC's West Semitic Research Project.
-Two of their photos are posted below.
+The tablet has been cataloged into UCLA’s Cuneiform Digital Library Initiative, and has been photographed by USC’s West Semitic Research Project.
+Two photos of it are shown below.

 Collection Highlights